EvgeniyJeka/CSdraw/README.md

 How to use the app?

-Select a color and click on "Apply" (the default color is Black) Click anywhere inside the grey screen and draw a line with Num Lock keys.
+1. Select a color and click on "Apply" (the default color is Black) Click anywhere inside the grey screen and draw a line with Num Lock keys.

-To change the line width increase the number in "Line Width" input box and click on "Apply".
+2. To change the line width increase/decreasse the number in "Line Width" input box and click on "Apply".

+3. To change the length of the line that is drawn on each click adjust the "Step Size" parameter.

+4. To erase double click